 Depression or depressive disorder is an illness that involves the body, mood, and thoughts.
 Depression is considered a mood disorder.
 Imbalances in three neurotransmitters (brain chemicals), including serotonin, norepinephrine, and dopamine, are linked to depression.
 Depression affects the way a person eats and sleeps, the way one feels about oneself, and the way one thinks about life situations.
 Unlike normal emotional experiences of sadness, loss, or passing mood states, depressive disorders are persistent and can significantly interfere with an individual's thoughts, behavior, mood, activity, and physical health.

-Depressive disorders affect approximately 18.8 million American adults or about 9.5% of the U.S. population age 18 and older in a given year.
+According to the National Institute of Mental Health (NIMH), depressive disorders affect approximately 18.8 million American adults or about 9.5% of the U.S. population age 18 and older in a given year.
 This includes major depressive disorder (severe depression), dysthymic disorder (mild to moderate depression), and bipolar disorder (manic-depressive).
 Among all medical illnesses, major depression is the leading cause of disability in the U.S. and many other developed countries.

 Without treatment, symptoms can last for weeks, months, or years.
 Appropriate treatment, however, can help most people who suffer from depression.